September is Childhood Cancer Awareness Month. Help Norton Children’s Cancer Institute honor children and families fighting cancer.

-While cancer diagnoses don’t stop, neither does the fight!
-September is Childhood Cancer Awareness Month.
-Although this year looks different, it’s still the time of the year when Norton Children’s Cancer Institute, affiliated with UofL School of Medicine, shines a light on our star patients, families, employees and providers.
+September is Childhood Cancer Awareness Month and the time of the year when Norton Children’s Cancer Institute, affiliated with UofL School of Medicine, shines a light on our star patients, families, employees and providers.

 Norton Children’s Cancer Institute is the premier pediatric cancer care institute in Kentucky.
-More than 200 children receive care from one of our locations each year, and we see patients from almost every county in Kentucky, as well as Southern Indiana.
+More than 200 children receive care from one of our locations each year, and we see patients from across Kentucky and Southern Indiana.

 Shining Star Challenge offers two ways to participate: